 "NIST is not in the business of declaring such systems safe or unsafe," Hudson says.
 "Our role is to inform the public debate by measuring the exposure levels absolutely, validating the measurement tools and methods, and assessing the uncertainties."

--- Jennifer Lauren Lee
+-- Reported and written by Jennifer Lauren Lee

 * Assessment of the Rapiscan Secure 1000 Single Pose (ATR version) for Conformance with National Radiological Safety Standards, J. L. Glover, R. Minniti, L. T. Hudson, and N. Paulter, NIST report for the TSA, inter-agency agreement HSHQDC-11-X-00585, 28 September 2012